 - Fewer allergies

 - A longer life-expectancy

 - Reduced risk of cancer and other degenerative diseases

 Of course you could make and feed your dog homemade food.
 But then you’ll need to figure out how to make it balanced for your dog’s needs to ensure they get complete nutrition.
 Unbalanced diets are also risky for your pet.
 Also, you don’t want to overcook the meat, there are a number of grains that aren’t healthy, and certain fruits and vegetables can upset their stomachs or even be toxic.
 You can find recipes that claim to avoid this, but it takes time and cost.
 Time that most of us don’t really have to spare.

-Joy is fresh.
-Joy is healthy.
-Joy is delicious.
+Get Joy is fresh.
+Get Joy is healthy.
+And Get Joy is delicious.
 Why not start today?

 - Felton, J.S., M. Jägerstad, M.G.
 Knize, K. Skog, K. Waka- bayashi, Contents in Foods, Beverages and Tobacco, in: M. Na- gao, T. Sugimura (Eds.), Food Borne Carcinogens: Heterocyclic Amines, Wiley, West Sussex, 2000, pp. 31–71.